lemieux/marionette.behaviors/README.md

 ### BootstrapValidator
 **Works with v0.5.3**

 This behavior allows you to integrate the goodness of [BootstrapValidator](http://bootstrapvalidator.com/) in your views and having client-side validation on your forms.

 TODO: Complete usage documentation

-##Changelog:

-###0.0.5
-- Added bootstrapValidator behavior (thanks @dannytranlx)

-###0.0.4
-- Renamed BootstrapBehavior to jQueryBehavior since it was generic enough to be used with any jQuery plugin